farzadhallaji/AnkiPersianTranslatorPlus/README.md

-# PersianDeckEnhancer-Anki
+# AnkiPersianTranslatorPlus

-Enhance your Anki decks with comprehensive Persian translations, synonyms, and more from Google Translate and Tahlilgaran.
-This Anki add-on is designed to enrich your language learning by seamlessly integrating advanced translation features directly within your Anki experience.
+Enhance your language learning with AnkiPersianTranslatorPlus, a powerful Anki add-on designed for learners and enthusiasts of the Persian language.
+This add-on leverages Google Translate and Tahlilgaran dictionary to provide comprehensive translations, synonyms, definitions, and example sentences directly within Anki, making it easier than ever to build and review your Persian vocabulary.

 ## Features